niklasdewally/webtemplater/README.md

  It provides easy configuration options to add a custom navbar to pages, and uses a (in my opinion) simpler templating syntax.

+## Usage
+Generate the necessary site directories and files using `python3 -m webtemplater init`.
+Add content, edit the configuration to add navlinks if required, then generate the html using `python3 -m webtemplater gen`.
 ## Example

 For a working example, see [example/](example/).